leap-stc/leap-stc.github.io/docs/data/data_lifecycle.md

 ## Data ingestion

 Working on the JupyterHub often requires transferring whatever data you want to work with into the cloud.
 The term "data ingestion" refers to a reproducible way to download and transform data into performant formats like Zarr.
-Data in LEAP's cloud storage is available for the entire LEAP community and can be added to the [LEAP Data Catalog][catalog].
+Data in LEAP's cloud storage is available for the entire LEAP community and can be added to the [LEAP Data Catalog][leaps-data-catalog].

 The Data and Compute team can help with large or complicated data ingestion efforts.
 We organize such efforts in Github repositories called "feedstocks" that centralize knowledge for each request.
 Once you've verified that the data you need isn't available through the catalog: